David Jacobs (gymnast)

-David Arthur Jacobs (born in 1946) is an American trampoline and artistic gymnast.
+David Arthur Jacobs (born 1946) is an American trampoline and artistic gymnast.
 He is a three-time Trampoline Gymnastics World Championships gold medalist and the NCAA men's gymnastics champion on the floor exercise (1967) and trampoline (1967 and 1969).

 He was inducted into the World Acrobatics Society (WAS) Hall of Fame in 2009 and later served as the president from 2015 to 2019.
 In September 2024, Jacobs received the Charlie Pond Service Award from the WAS.

 Early life and education

 Jacobs was born in 1946 in Sheboygan, Wisconsin, to Careta.
 The family moved to Amarillo, Texas, in 1957, and moved back to Sheboygan in 1965.
 In 1962 while a sophomore in high school, he joined Nard's trampoline club in Texas.
 Jacobs was a student at the University of Michigan.

 Gymnastics career

 In 1964, he competed at the Amateur Athletic Union (AAU) championships and finished third.
 While there, he began a working relationship with Eddie Cole.
 At the 1966 Trampoline World Championships (TWC), he won the synchronized trampoline title with fellow Michigan student Wayne Miller.

 While Jacobs was at the University of Michigan, he competed for the Michigan Wolverines men's gymnastics team from 1967 to 1969.
 He was the NCAA champion in the floor exercise and trampoline at the 1967 NCAA gymnastics championships.
 He won a further NCAA title for trampoline in 1969 en route to being a finalist for the Nissen-Emery Award.